thasithojhb/classified/README.md

 # Architecture:
-The project follows a simple client
+The project follows a simple client-server architecture